 6. Always Use Your Turn Signals

-Even though there are instances where you could get by without signaling that you’re going to make a turn, you should always use them when taking a driver’s test.
-Sure, you might be in a turning lane, but it would be a good idea for you to use them nevertheless, solely to show your instructor you know all the rules and you know how to implement them.
+Even though there are instances like creativesafetysupply.com where you get by signaling that you’re going to make a turn, you should always use them when taking a driver’s test.
+Sure, you might be in a turning lane, but it would be a good idea for you to use them nevertheless, solely to show your instructor you know all the rules, and you know how to implement them.
 If you want, you may even talk to your instructor as you’re doing so and tell them that you’re aware that you don’t really need them, but you still fancied to use them.

 7. Keep Both Hands On The Steering Wheel